Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Models and Inference

 Partial orders on $[m]$ are one to one with transitively closed directed acyclic graphs (DAGs) with vertex labels $1,...,m$, one vertex for each of the $m$ actors, so $\succ_H$ is represented by a DAG $(H,[m])$ with edge set

 See the example in \fig~\ref{fig:po-example}.
-We refer to transitively closed DAGs as if they were partial orders, as they correspond one to one.
-We can identify a partial order by its edge set $H$ as the edge set will be random while the vertex labels $[m]$ which define the ground set are always fixed.
+We refer to transitively closed DAGs as if they were posets, as they correspond one to one.
+We can identify a poset by its edge set $H$ as the edge set will be random while the vertex labels $[m]$ which define the ground set are always fixed.
+Since posets are edge sets we can take intersections of posets.
+This gives the poset with all relations shared by the intersected posets.
+The \emph{dimension} of a poset $H\in\H_{[m]}$ is the smallest number of total orders which intersect to give $H$.

-Let $\H_{[m]}$ be the set of all transitively closed DAGs on $[m]$ and let $H\in \H_{[m]}$ be a generic partial order.
+Let $\H_{[m]}$ be the set of all transitively closed DAGs on $[m]$ and let $H\in \H_{[m]}$ be a generic poset.
 For plotting purposes the transitive reduction is convenient.
-This is the (unique) DAG obtained from $H$ by removing all edges implied by transitivity.
+This is the unique DAG obtained from $H$ by removing all edges implied by transitivity.
 The depth of a social hierarchy is of interest in many applications.
 The depth $d(H)$ of $\succ_H$ is the length of the longest path on the DAG $H$, so $d:\H_{[m]}\rightarrow [m]$.
-The partial order in \fig~\ref{fig:po-example} has $d(H)=4$.
+The poset in \fig~\ref{fig:po-example} has $d(H)=4$.